- Neurobiology of spatial navigation and memory

 - Psychology 240: Brain and Behavior

 - Psychology 345: Neuroscience of Aging and Dementia

 - Psychology 450: Philosophy of Neuroscience

-- Laura Berkowitz--Head direction cells and spatial disorientation in Alzheimer’s disease
+- Laura Berkowitz (Graduate Student), Head direction cells and Alzheimer’s disease